Gold Leaf Painted Mirror

-It’s been in nearly every room in my house until one day it made it’s way to my crawl space where it stayed.
+It’s been in nearly every room in my house until one day it made it’s way to my crawl space where it stayed for a long time.

-I thought why not put some gold leaf on the inner circle.
+I thought why not put some pretty gold leaf on the inner circle to make it sparkle.

 (I messed up and should have painted it white first.
 Start with a mirror of your liking and the color of your liking too 😉

 1. Brush on the gilding adhesive to about half the area you want to cover.
 Wait a few minutes for the glue to get tacky.
 It needs to be sticky to touch for the gold leaf to stick.

 2. Press the gold leaf down onto the glue and press into surface.
 Then gently lift backing up.